grafana/agent/docs/configuration/_index.md

 ## Remote Configuration (Beta)

-An experimental feature for fetching remote configuration files over HTTP/S can be enabled by passing the `-experiment.config-urls.enable` flag at the command line.
+An experimental feature for fetching remote configuration files over HTTP/S can be enabled by passing the `-enable-features=remote-configs` flag at the command line.
 With this feature enabled, you may pass an HTTP/S URL to the `-config.file` flag.

 The following flags will configure basic auth for requests made to HTTP/S remote config URLs: